The AI Doesn't Read Words. It Reads Numbers.

 Impact #2: Context Window

-Every AI model has a maximum number of tokens it can see at one time.
-This is called the Context Window — think of it like the model's working RAM.
+Every AI model has a maximum number of tokens it can see at once — the Context Window, the model's working RAM.

 Impact #3: Speed